Originally posted on 08/18/2020, content updated on 08/21/2023

-The COVID-19 pandemic has created a lot of turmoil in every industry and every company.
-For the last five months at least 171 companies in the energy, transportation, entertainment, health & personal care, retail, travel, lodging, and leisure industries have cited Covid-19 as a factor in their decision to file for bankruptcy.
+The COVID-19 pandemic created a lot of turmoil in every industry and every company.
+From March to July 2020, at least 171 companies in the energy, transportation, entertainment, health & personal care, retail, travel, lodging, and leisure industries cited COVID-19 as a factor in their decision to file for bankruptcy.

-The risk of dealing with a company in a financial distress is at all times high.
-Understanding the bankruptcy tools available to a company that is on the path to or already in a court-supervised reorganization can help you in managing and reducing this risk.
+The risk of dealing with a company in financial distress was at an all time high.
+Understanding the bankruptcy tools available to a company that is on the path to or already in a court-supervised reorganization can help you manage and reduce this risk.

 Reorganizations in a Nutshell: Chapter 11 of the Bankruptcy Code governs the restructuring of businesses and individuals’ assets and liabilities.
 It provides financially distressed companies and individuals with protections that are attractive for the debtor.
 Among the key benefits of the US reorganization regime are:

 - The management stays in control of the company, and an outside trustee/administrator is not brought in unless there are extraordinary circumstances;

 - The company can cherry-pick beneficial contracts and reject burdensome ones;

 - The company can sell its business, selected business lines or individual asses free and clear of any encumbrances or interests.